DavidVorick/CodeCommit/src/consistency/UserSpecification.md

 [project structure system prompt]
 [consistency check system prompt]
-[query]
+[supervisor query]
 [codebase]

 The query is then sent to the LLM, and the text response is recorded in agent-config/consistency-report.txt.

-The system prompts can both be found in the `system_prompts` modules, the query can be found in agent-config/consistency-query.txt, and the codebase is built using the `context_builder` module.
+The system prompts can both be found in the `system_prompts` module, the query can be found in agent-config/consistency-query.txt, and the codebase is built using the `context_builder` module.